The Best Civilizations in Age of Empires 4

 Chinese – C Tier

-However, they are a really hard-to-play civilization, meaning that it takes much more effort to make them work than civilizations such as the English or the French, for instance.
+However, they are a really hard-to-play civilization, meaning that it takes much more effort to make them work than civilizations such as the Rus or the French.

 Delhi Sultanate – C Tier

 The Delhi Sultanate is a 3 Stars difficulty civilization.
-Their overcomplicated mechanics become a weakness when Delhi players face easy-to-play, solid civilizations such as the French, the Rus, and even the English.
+Their overcomplicated mechanics become a weakness when Delhi players face easy-to-play, solid civilizations such as the Rus.

 Not only that, but it’s also a matter of perception and opinion.

-So you might want to check the information available on what makes each civilization stronger or weaker.
-It’s okay to disagree, but this sort of information might help you understand the characteristics of each faction that you didn’t see as a problem or a strength.
+It’s okay to disagree, but this sort of information might help you understand the characteristics of each faction.

-Also, do not feel like you must pick a high tier civilization to win or to have fun.
+Also, do not feel like you must pick a high-tier civilization to win or have fun.
 If you are not a professional player, tier lists shouldn’t make any difference to you.